jorrit/react-simple-range/readme.md

-step|number|Step value (from props) ratio|number|Percentage of bar filled thumbSize|number|Thumb size value (from props)
+step|number|Step value (from props) ratio|number|Percentage of bar filled thumbSize|number|Thumb size value (from props) id | string | Identical to value of id prop.
+Use this to distinguish multiple range sliders in one parent component

 ## Development
 1. Fork or clone the repo